 Auditing your onboarding is similar to examining full-fledged user workflows, with the major difference being onboarding brings marketing into the game.
 This type of audit will surface valuable voice of customer data that you can use to write more effective calls to action and microcopy throughout the user experience.

 You’ll also get a better understanding of the value potential customers want to experience from your product.
 With that knowledge in hand, you’ll know how to structure your onboarding flow to provide users with a direct to their “aha!” moment.

 Here’s a business truism: keeping customers is a better strategy than only chasing new ones.

 The Harvard Business Review estimates that a 5% increase in retention could boost profits by 25%.
 Evernote’s “Smile Graph” is a famous visualization of how retention impacts your overall pool of paying users.

-Doing a UX audit puts a spotlight on the critical aspects of your user experience and illuminates what people really like about your product and what they want you to improve.
+Doing a UX audit puts a spotlight on the critical aspects of your user experience and illuminates what people like about your product and what they want you to improve.

-Obviously, addressing the requests of your audience will make them happier.
+Addressing the requests of your audience will make them happier.
 But even the act itself of building a rapport with users will imbue them with a sense of loyalty to your product.

 Increasing retention will also mean reducing support costs.
-After you find and address the issues that are truly obstructing your users’ work, you’ll find you get less support calls, because the product is easier to use.
+After you find and address the issues that are truly obstructing your users’ work, you’ll find you get fewer support calls, because the product is easier to use.

-But what is a UX audit, really?
+But what is a UX audit?